 I thank God I’m still here to update this article each Independence Day.
 I chose the photo of a B1 because I was fortunate enough to know a B1 instructor pilot who arranged for me to “fly” a B1 simulator for 45 minutes.
 It was a fascinating experience, all the more so because he told me the actual aircraft is easier to fly than the simulator.
 B1 pro tip: non-fatal aerial refueling requires a bit more than 45 minutes of simulator practice.
 I came away with a renewed appreciation for American technology, and for the dedication and skill of the men and women who design and produce our military aircraft, who maintain and fly them, and for all the other implements with which we preserve liberty.
 May our pilots have all the fuel and flight time they need.

 That experience also reminds me of my early days in the Air Force in that long ago, Cold War era.
 As our group of security policemen stood at parade rest, preparing to go on duty, the roar of the eight engines of a B-52 on the nearby flight line rose as slowly and majestically as the giant bomber.
 One of my fellow airman exclaimed “what’s that?!”
-A young man from the inner city, he’d never heard anything like it.
+A young man from the inner city, he’d never heard or seen anything like it.
 Our Sgt. smiled and replied: “That’s the sound of freedom.”